aldertzomer/Microbial-Genomics-2022/_episodes/50_Assembly_Quality.md

 {: .bash}

-Access the folder using your webbrowser (point it to http://3.139.141.189/homes/ ) and go to the right folder.
+Access the folder using your webbrowser and go to the right folder.

-Question 1: Determine the N50 and number of contigs by hand and by using the QUAST tool.
-Is there a difference? why? ( investigate the "--min-contig " option in QUAST)
+## Question 1: Determine the N50 and number of contigs by hand and by using the QUAST tool with and without the --min-contig option.
+Is there a difference? why?

-Question 2: Think of a few situations where genome size, number of contigs or N50 would be less useful
+## Question 2: Think of a few situations where genome size, number of contigs or N50 would be less useful

 ### Assessing the quality using single copy chromosomal marker genes.